Modifications Family Law with Clarity and Care

 Helping Hartford Families Adjust Legal Orders When Life Changes

-Family court orders are based on the circumstances that exist when they are issued.
-However, life is unpredictable, and the needs of families can evolve significantly over time.
+Family court orders reflect the circumstances that existed when they were issued.
+When those circumstances change significantly, the orders often need to change too.
 At the Law Firm of Kevin Emerson, Attorney Emerson helps clients throughout Hartford, West Hartford, and surrounding areas seek or respond to modifications of custody, child support, and alimony orders.

 Understanding Family Court Order Modifications

 A modification is a legal request to change an existing court order after a divorce or custody judgment has already been finalized.
-In Connecticut, the court allows modifications when a substantial change in circumstances makes the original order no longer fair or practical.
+Connecticut law allows modifications when a substantial change in circumstances makes the original order no longer fair or practical.
+The governing statutes are C.G.S.
+46b-86 for alimony and child support and C.G.S.
+46b-56 for custody and visitation.

-Modifications are not automatic.
+Property division orders, by contrast, are generally not modifiable once a judgment enters.
+Modifications aren’t automatic.
 You must either reach an agreement with the other party and submit it for court approval or formally petition the court and present evidence supporting your request.

 When Modifications Are Needed

-• Alimony (spousal support): Modifying alimony can be appropriate if the receiving spouse remarries, becomes self-supporting, or if the paying spouse experiences a loss of income, retires, or faces financial hardship.
-Whether a specific alimony order can be modified depends on how it was written; some agreements include language that limits or waives modification rights.
+Modifying alimony may be appropriate when the receiving spouse remarries or becomes self-supporting, or when the paying spouse retires, loses income, or faces financial hardship.
+Whether a specific order can be modified depends on how it was written.
+Some agreements include a non-modification clause that limits or eliminates modification rights entirely.

-The court evaluates whether a substantial change in circumstances has occurred since the original order was issued.
-This means more than a minor inconvenience.
-The change must be material and ongoing.
-Once that threshold is met, the court will consider whether the proposed change is in the child's best interests (in custody and support cases) or whether the new arrangement is fair under current circumstances (in alimony cases).
+Courts apply a two-step analysis.
+First, the court evaluates whether a substantial change in circumstances has occurred since the original order was issued.
+That change must be material, ongoing, and not voluntary.
+A temporary or self-induced change won’t clear the threshold.
+Second, once that threshold is met, the court considers whether the proposed modification serves the child’s best interests (in custody and support cases) or is fair under current circumstances (in alimony cases).

 What Clients Say About Working With Us